sarumjanuch/mediasoup-transcriber/README.md

 ## Contributions

 Contributions are welcome.
 Here are some idea if you want to extend the functionalities:
- * Integrate any kind of speech to text API widely available (IBM watson, vosk, whatever...) to the server
+ * Integrate any kind of speech to text API widely available (IBM watson, vosk, whatever...)
  * Better utilization of transcription in the front end (more fancy UI)
+ * Add NLP module to respond voice commands
+ * Make a separate react app for the client-side
  * Improve the underlying Gstreamer audio converter pipeline in the server in order to improve the overall transcription quality

 ## License